Excerpts from a Love Circus: Music

+Release

-In the United Kingdom, "Small Heads" was released as a single in August 1996, just prior to the album.
-Around this same time, Germano recorded an album with the members of Giant Sand under the name OP8; although originally commissioned by 4AD, the label passed on the album (Slush), which led to its release on Thirsty Ear Recordings in February 1997.
-In North America, a remix of "I Love a Snot" by Tchad Blake was serviced to radio and retail in April 1997.
-Another Germano collaboration of sorts was released later that year, when another Excerpts track, "Lovesick", was remixed by drum & bass producer The Underdog (aka Trevor Jackson, later of Playgroup), and released as a single on his Output Recordings label.
+The track "Small Heads" was released as a single in the United Kingdom in August 1996, just prior to the album.
+Around the same time, Germano recorded an album with the members of Giant Sand under the name OP8; although originally commissioned by 4AD, the label passed on the album (Slush), which led to its release on Thirsty Ear Recordings in February 1997.

+Another Germano collaboration was released later that year when the Excerpts track "Lovesick" was remixed by drum & bass producer The Underdog (aka Trevor Jackson, later of Playgroup), and released as a single on his Output Recordings label.

+A later edition of Excerpts was re-released by 4AD in 1999, and contains tracks 2-4 from the "Small Heads" single added as bonus tracks, but have been removed for subsequent editions.
+The song "Tom, Dick and Harry" was performed by Germano on the OP8 album Slush.

 Critical reception

 Entertainment Weekly wrote that "Germano adds trembling violins to other aural oddities, like the plinking of a toy piano and the purring of her cat ...
 Those quirky elements help lighten the troubled lullabies."
 The Tucson Weekly thought that "Germano's music is dreamy, with her haunting violin and keyboards coloring the drifty, mercurial arrangements."

+"Small Heads", "I Love A Snot" and "Lovesick" all received considerable airplay on College & Alternative radio in both the US and the UK.